Temporal Choice Workbook: TCATA

 What is it?
 Product Means Radar Graphs is one of the sheets in the Descriptive Analysis Workbook.
 It is a visual overview of your product intensities for each attribute.
 Why would I use it?
 It can be helpful for initial product performance ...

-Overview PCA (Principal Component Analysis) allows for a better understanding of the multi-dimensional relationships among products and attributes.
+Overview PCA (Principal Component Analysis) allows for a better understanding of the multi-dimensional relationships among samples and attributes.
 The visual representation allows for an easier interpretation of these relationships.
 The PCA is ...